Easy WMS by Mecalux manages all of Motorcard's warehouse operations

-The installation now has an ample storage area with picking shelves with walkways by Interlake Mecalux.
+The facility now has an ample storage area with picking shelves with walkways by Mecalux.
 It consists of high-bay shelving that supports raised aisles making up three floors.
 In total, the shelves hold 15,000 items with their corresponding sizes.

 One advantage of this solution is that it makes the most of the building’s height to provide increased capacity (the warehouse surface area has tripled).
 The shelving also stands out for its versatility, adapting to a huge variety of available products with different volumes and turnover rates.
 This system enables direct access to the goods, a key factor in streamlining the storage and picking tasks.